 Garlic was introduced into the United States in the 1700s, but its popularity did not begin to increase until the 1920s.
 Garlic is thought to have originated in the regions of central Asia and historically was used for medicinal purposes.
-Today, garlic is valued more for its flavoring and used in a wide variety of foods, although it is often still thought to possess medicinal qualities.
+While it can be consumed root to tip, garlic is valued more for its flavoring and used in a wide variety of foods, although it is often still thought to possess medicinal qualities.
 In the United States, California is the major garlic producing state, followed by Nevada and Oregon.

 Garlic is marketed as certified seed or as a fresh or dehydrated product.
 The majority of garlic is dehydrated and used in a wide variety of processed foods.
 Dehydrated garlic accounts for roughly 75 percent of U.S. garlic consumption.
 A more limited amount of garlic is planted for seed stock.
 Typically, garlic grown for dehydration or for seed stock is not used in the fresh market.
 Another distinction is that garlic used for the fresh market is hand-picked.
 Consequently, three distinct sectors have developed with separate production and distribution channels specific to the end use (Arizona State University).